Epistimio/hydra_orion_sweeper/README.rst

    this is because hydra is in charge of the working directory, and hydra creates a new directory per run.

    To share a database between multiruns you can use an absolute path.

+   This also means, that if the database path is relative the HPO runs are never resumed and always start from scratch.

+   You can use an absolute path to resume a previous run.

 Code